Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Pemulwuy has one of the highest income levels in Australia, according to AreaSearch's aggregation of latest ATO data for financial year 2023.
-The median income among taxpayers in Pemulwuy is $75,587, with an average income of $91,685.
-These figures are higher than those for Greater Sydney, which stand at $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $82,284 (median) and $99,808 (average).
-Census data shows that household, family, and personal incomes in Pemulwuy rank highly nationally, between the 85th and 94th percentiles.
-The income bracket of $1,500 - $2,999 is dominant, with 30.6% of residents (1,839 people), which aligns with broader trends across the broader area showing 30.9% in the same category.
-A substantial proportion of high earners, at 44.6%, indicates strong economic capacity throughout the area.
-High housing costs consume 16.9% of income, but strong earnings place disposable income at the 93rd percentile nationally.
+Pemulwuy suburb has one of Australia's highest income levels according to latest ATO data aggregated by AreaSearch for financial year ended June 2023.
+Median income among taxpayers was $75,587 with average income at $91,685, compared to Greater Sydney's median of $60,817 and average of $83,003.
+With a 10.32% increase in wages from financial year 2023 to March 2026 (based on Wage Price Index growth), estimated incomes would be approximately $83,388 median and $101,147 average by that date.
+Census data shows household, family, and personal incomes rank highly in Pemulwuy, between the 85th and 94th percentiles nationally.
+Income brackets indicate 30.6% of residents (2,012 people) fall within the $1,500-$2,999 bracket, similar to broader area trends at 30.9%.
+Notably, 44.6% of residents earn above $3,000 per week, indicating strong economic capacity.
+High housing costs consume 16.9% of income, yet strong earnings place disposable income at the 93rd percentile nationally.
 The suburb's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income